Whittaker Chambers: Legacy

-In 2007, John Chambers stated that a library with his father's papers should open in 2008 on the Chambers farm in Maryland.
-He indicated that the facility will be available to all scholars and that a separate library, rather than one within an established university, is needed to guarantee open access.

 In 2011, author Elena Maria Vidal interviewed David Chambers about his grandfather's legacy.
 Versions of the interview were published in the National Observer and The American Conservative.

 Presidential Medal of Freedom (1984)

 In 1984, President Ronald Reagan posthumously awarded Chambers the Presidential Medal of Freedom, for his contribution to "the century's epic struggle between freedom and totalitarianism".
 In 1988, Interior Secretary Donald P. Hodel granted national landmark status to the Pipe Creek Farm.
 In 2001, members of the George W. Bush administration held a private ceremony to commemorate the hundredth anniversary of Chambers's birth.
 Speakers included William F. Buckley, Jr.

 Shortlived "Whittaker Chambers Award" (2017–2019)

 In January 2017, the National Review Institute (NRI) inaugurated a "Whittaker Chambers Award" for its 2017 Ideas Summit.